ImpendingDoom28/react-beauty-2.0/README.md

 - JSX
 - ...and more to go!

 > `P.S.: This theme probably won't go well with other languages.
-If you want support for some language, just post me an issue on GitHub`
+If you want syntax support for some language, just post me an issue on GitHub`
 ## Extra links

 ---